15 things to do with kids at Put-in-Bay

 Getting To Put-in-Bay

-To get to Put-in-Bay you must take a ferry from either Port Clinton or Catawba and there are two options, but we prefer the Jet Express, A Picture of Jet Express Ferry Boat one of the fn things to do with kids at Put-in-Bayperhaps because of the thought of riding on a “Jet Boat” is exciting but in reality, because it is the only ferry that comes in right downtown.
-It runs a later operating schedule so we have more flexibility in when we want to travel.
-The other ferry is a freight boat that arrived on the other side of the island and requires taking a taxi or bus into town.
-The ride over included an informational tour about the history of Put-in-Bay and the surrounding Bass Islands.
-We’ve always considered the ferry ride over a highlight to the trip!
+To get to Put-in-Bay, you must take a ferry from either Port Clinton or Catawba, and there are two options.
+Still, we prefer the Jet Express, A Picture of Jet Express Ferry Boat one of the fun things to do with kids at Put-in-Bayperhaps because the thought of riding on a “Jet Boat” is exciting but in reality, because it is the only ferry that comes in right downtown.
+It runs a later operating schedule, so we have more flexibility in when we want to travel.

 Golf Cart Transportation at Put-in-Bay

 When you arrive at the island, you will first want to secure a Put-in-Bay Golf Cart Rental for the duration of your trip.
-We learned in our first trip not to rent from the first few places off the ferry as they charged over $20.00 a day more!
-Our favorite rental place is Delaware Put-in-Bay Golf Carts just across the street from the ferry dock by the park.
+We learned on our first trip not to rent from the first few places off the ferry as they charged over $20.00 a day more!
+Our favorite rental place is Delaware Put-in-Bay Golf Carts, just across the street from the ferry dock by the park.

-They accept Golf Cart Reservations online which is a smart thing to do given the limited number of golf carts; many places are often out.
-They are also one of the few locations on the island that rent overnight allowing you to keep the golf cart as long as you wish.
-Their carts are the newest on the island and priced below most other rentals.
-Downtown Put-in-Bay is where you will find most of the restaurants, bars, shops, and a few attractions.
-For some people, this is the majority of what they see at Put-in-Bay.
-Now that you have your wheels to get around, let’s get started with the top 15 things to do with kids at Put-in-Bay!
+Downtown Put-in-Bay is where most restaurants, bars, shops, and a few attractions will be found.
+For some people, this is most of what they see at Put-in-Bay.
+Now that you have your wheels, let’s get started with the top 15 things to do with kids at Put-in-Bay!
 Some of them are FREE and noted FREE OF CHARGE in the headline.

-Put-in-Bay Parks - A photo of the completed tree carving monument of history maker Jose DeRivera at the Put-in-Bay Park.
+Put-in-Bay Parks - A photo of the completed tree carving monument of history maker Jose DeRivera at the Put-in-Bay Park on of the free things to do with kids

 1. DeRivera Park Downtown Put-in-Bay FREE OF CHARGE

-As you depart with your golf cart you will see a large park in the center of town.
-Named after the founding father of Put-in-Bay Jose DeRivera, the park features playground areas for the children (one for larger and one for smaller kids) as well as public bathrooms.
+As you depart with your golf cart, you will see a large park in the center of town.
+Named after the founding father of Put-in-Bay, Jose DeRivera, the park features playground areas for the children (one for larger and one for smaller kids) and public bathrooms.
 There are shower facilities and storage lockers in the center of the park.
-Scattered throughout the park are picnic tables and BBQ grills.
-The park is a popular place to cookout or enjoy a waterfront dining experience with takeout food from one of Put-in-Bay’s many restaurants.
-There is also a really cool tree carving of the park’s founder that stands over 30 feet tall!

 2. Aquatic Visitors Center